codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.5.0 =
+* Added: Detect parse and fatal errors in code when saving a snippet, and display a user-friendly message
+* Fixed: Updated access of some methods in Code_Snippets_List_Table class to match updated WP_List_Table class

 = 2.4.2 =
 * Added query variable to activate safe mode